Wintrust Arena: History and events

-Other Events
+Other events

 The arena housed the primary panel stage for the Star Wars Celebration held in Chicago in 2019.
 From the stage in the arena, cast and crew revealed first looks at franchise productions including Star Wars: The Rise of Skywalker and The Mandalorian, and featured celebrity guests including Stephen Colbert, J. J. Abrams, Daisy Ridley, Billy Dee Williams, Jon Favreau, and Pedro Pascal.

 Mayor Lori Lightfoot was inaugurated at the arena on May 20, 2019.

 On February 14, 2020, the arena hosted the 2020 NBA All-Star Celebrity Game.

 On February 29, 2020, the arena hosted an All Elite Wrestling (AEW) event, Revolution.

 In October 2021, Wintrust Arena hosted Games 3 and 4 of the WNBA Finals, during which the Chicago Sky defeated the Phoenix Mercury to capture the team's first championship.
 Both home games featured sell-out capacity crowds of 10,387.

 On November 24, 2021, AEW returned to the arena to film that week's special Thanksgiving and Black Friday episodes of their weekly television shows AEW Dynamite and AEW Rampage.
-It was announced after the show concluded, by CEO Tony Khan and CM Punk, that AEW's weekly shows will return to the Wintrust Arena annually for the Thanksgiving week.
+It hosted the event as annual tradition from 2021 to 2024.
+In 2025, the Thanksgiving and Black Friday episodes were moved to The Pinnacle in Nashville, Tennessee, ending Chicago tradition.

-On February 5, 2021, the arena hosted a high school basketball game between two of the top-ranked teams in the country, #14 Sierra Canyon from Chatsworth, California (21-3) and #19 Glenbard West from Glen Ellyn, Illinois (26-0).
+On February 5, 2022, the arena hosted a high school basketball game between two of the top-ranked teams in the country, #14 Sierra Canyon from Chatsworth, California (21-3) and #19 Glenbard West from Glen Ellyn, Illinois (26-0).
 A total of nearly 10,000 fans watched the game.
 Sierra Canyon beat Glenbard West 67-64 on a last second buzzer beater by Dylan Metoyer.

+From May 12-May 19, 2024, the arena hosted the NBA draft combine.

+On November 29, 2025, Real American Freestyle will present RAF 03 from the arena, an event that will be broadcast live on Fox Nation.